 Nobody was very surprised when the Baby Party came to power.
-For decades the Babies had been steadily gaining inroads until finally, thanks to a series of scandals that rocked the Children’s Party (not to mention the absence of public trust in any politician over the age of ten), the day arrived when the Babies easily swept the polls.
+For decades the Babies had been steadily gaining inroads until finally, thanks to a series of scandals that rocked the Children’s Party (not to mention the absence of public trust in any politician over the age of five), the day arrived when the Babies easily swept the polls.

 There was a time in history, of course, when it would have been unthinkable for mere babies to hold office, chair committees, judge courts, or command the military.
 But scientific and sociological advances had changed all that.
 Perhaps the key development was the launch of CyberBabe, a software suite that allowed infants to perch at computers and, simply by shaking a rattle or manipulating a soother, do everything from planning their own crib environments to composing operas.
 Even adults took to using soothers instead of the old-fashioned keyboard-and-mouse, as oral flexibility provided a much wider range of effects.
 It became increasingly common for people of all ages to be immersed for hours in jumbo wraparound monitors, contentedly gurgling, munching, drooling, and spitting.